-The Five-Factor Model (FFM) is a comprehensive scientific tool designed for measuring psychological behavior (Costa & McCrae, 1992; Dimitriadis et al., 2017; Eshet & Harpaz, 2021) and identifying relevant predictors of job performance (Harzer et al., 2021).
-In addition, scholarly studies have shown that there are positive correlations between the FFM and the notion of Political Skills (Blickle et al., 2008).
-In this context, cross-sectional studies focusing on the FFM have provided evidence that Political Skills are also a significant predictor of overall job performance ratings (Blickle et al., 2010).
+The FFM is a comprehensive scientific tool designed to measure psychological behavior (Costa & McCrae, 1992; Dimitriadis et al., 2017; Eshet & Harpaz, 2021) and identify relevant predictors of job performance (Harzer et al., 2021).
+Scholarly studies have shown that there are positive correlations between the FFM and political skills (Blickle et al., 2008).
+In this context, cross-sectional studies focusing on the FFM have provided evidence that political skills are also a significant predictor of overall job performance ratings (Blickle et al., 2010).

-The FFM divides personality into the following domains: Openness to Experience: Individuals possessing this trait are characterized by their search for novelty and new experiences, for which flexibility and curiosity are crucial.
-Conscientiousness: This trait focuses on a person’s level of self-discipline, dutifulness, deliverability, responsibility, and goal achievement.
-Extraversion: This trait embodies the psychological inclination to be sociable, assertive, and energetic.
-Extroverted individuals use to take initiatives leading to change.
-Agreeableness: Agreeable individuals are compliant, sympathetic, altruistic, trusting, cooperative, and show prosocial attitudes.
-Emotional Stability (positive of Neuroticism): Emotionally stable individuals are calm and distressed persons, who are characterized by their confidence and optimism in challenging situations.
+The FFM divides personality into five dimensions.
+The first is openness to experiences.
+Individuals possessing this trait are characterized by their quest for novelty and new experiences, for which flexibility and curiosity are crucial.
+The second dimension is conscientiousness, which involves a person’s level of self-discipline, dutifulness, deliverability, responsibility, and goal achievement.
+The third dimensions of extroversion entails the psychological inclination to be sociable, assertive, and energetic; extroverted individuals tend to take initiatives that lead to change.
+The fourth dimension of agreeableness encompasses individuals who are compliant, sympathetic, altruistic, trusting, cooperative, and show prosocial attitudes.
+Emotional stability (the positive counterpart of neuroticism) is the fifth dimension.
+Emotionally stable individuals are calm, exhibit low levels of stress, and are characterized by their confidence and optimism in challenging situations.

 Personality Traits and Outstanding Performance

-As stated above, performance is key for measuring effectiveness and efficiency, both individually and organizationally.
-Motivation and personality are among the many factors influencing it (Benuyenah, 2021).
-In this context, OCB is better predicted through personality traits than through characteristic individual differences (Pletzer et al., 2020).
-More specifically, Conscientiousness and Agreeableness (albeit to a lesser degree) are sound predictors of OCB.
-Whereas Agreeableness is a consistent predictor of OCB-I, Conscientiousness is of OCB-O (e.g., Borman et al., 2001; Hurtz & Donovan, 2000; Ilies et al.) Moreover, research has shown that Emotional stability is substantially linked to task performance, OCB-I, and OCB-O (Chiaburu et al., 2011).
-On the other hand, neither Extraversion nor Openness to Experience exhibit a noticeable relationship with any of OCB’s forms (Chiaburu et al., 2017), Thus, based on the above, we posit:
+As noted above, performance the key to measuring effectiveness and efficiency, both individually and organizationally.
+Motivation and personality are among the many factors that influence performance (Benuyenah, 2021).
+In this context, OCB is better predicted on the basis of personality traits than on the basis of characteristic individual differences (Pletzer et al., 2020).
+More specifically, conscientiousness and agreeableness (albeit to a lesser degree) are sound predictors of OCB.
+Whereas agreeableness is a consistent predictor of OCB-I, conscientiousness is a consistent predictor of OCB-O (e.g., Borman et al., 2001; Hurtz & Donovan, 2000; Ilies et al.) Moreover, research has shown that emotional stability is substantially linked to task performance, OCB-I, and OCB-O (Chiaburu et al., 2011).
+However, neither extroversion nor openness to experiences displays any noticeable relationship with either form of OCB (Chiaburu et al., 2017), Thus, based on the above, we posit:

-H2: Outstanding Employees will show higher levels of Personality Trait rate in performance than common employees
+H2: Outstanding employees will show higher levels of personality trait rates in performance that do average employees.

-Political skill
+Political Skills

-As argued earlier, organizations are political settings (Blickler et al., 2018; Mintzberg, 1985; Waggoner, 2020), in which internal politics are commonly acceptable and socially functional (Vigoda-Gadot & Yuval, 2003).
-Accordingly, political behavior is a factual and indispensable situation determining organizational dynamics broadly construed (Oade & Oade, 2009).
-Politically skilled employees know how to efficiently understand social cues and positively awaken specific political and influential behaviors (Treadway et al., 2005).
-More specifically, what is characteristic of them is the instrumental role they play in getting along with their fellow workers.
-Employees possessing Political Skills know how to effortlessly adjust to political settings, which allows them to competently make use of their social abilities to motivate employees or subordinates.
-A further reason for this is their ability to feel comfortable in their work environment, which impacts their performance positively (Siddiqui et al., 2021).
-Accordingly, Political Skills are an essential resource leading employees to greater success (Waggoner, 2020).
+As noted earlier, organizations are political settings (Blickler et al., 2018; Mintzberg, 1985; Waggoner, 2020) in which internal politics are commonly accepted and socially functional (Vigoda-Gadot & Yuval, 2003).
+Accordingly, political behavior is a genuine and indispensable feature that determines broadly construed organizational dynamics (Oade & Oade, 2009).
+Politically skilled employees know how to understand social cues and elicit specific political and influential behaviors (Treadway et al., 2005).
+More specifically, what distinguishes these employees is how well they get along with their fellow workers.
+Employees who possess political skills know how to adjust effortlessly to political settings, and this enables them to make competent use of their social abilities to motivate colleagues or subordinates.
+An additional factor in the success of political skillful employees is their ability to feel comfortable in their work environment, which has a positive impact on their performance (Siddiqui et al., 2021).
+Accordingly, political skills are an essential resource for employees in reaching higher levels of success (Waggoner, 2020).

-Our Political Skills construct is subdivided into four major categories (Crawford et al., 2019; Kranefeld et al., 2020), which rely on the Political Skill Inventory (PSI) (Ferris et al., 2005).
-The latter has been widely validated across many different countries and cultures (González et al., 2020; Setyorini et al., 2020).
+In this study, the political skills model is subdivided into four major categories (Crawford et al., 2019; Kranefeld et al., 2020).
+The subdivision draws on the Political Skill Inventory (PSI) (Ferris et al., 2005), which has been widely validated across many different countries and cultures (González et al., 2020; Setyorini et al., 2020).